auth0/auth0-mcp-server/README.md

 - Authentication uses OAuth 2.0 device authorization flow
 - Minimal permissions are requested for API access

+> [!CAUTION]
-**_NOTE:_** Always review the permissions requested during the authentication process to ensure they align with your security requirements.
+> Always review the permissions requested during the authentication process to ensure they align with your security requirements.

 ## 💬 Feedback and Contributing